aruneer007/Generative-AI/README.md

-# Generative-AI
+# PDF Document Q&A using LLM
-This Project is based on Krish Naik's "Langchain series" with contents updated and edited.
+- This Project is based on Krish Naik's "Langchain series" with contents updated and edited.
+- Install the necessary libraries from requirements.txt